 To maximise safety and comfort (not to mention trendiness) it’s important to make sure the collar fits correctly.
 Check at our guide to fitting your dog’s collar

-Dogs have an incredibly strong sense of smell thanks to their 220 million olfactory receptors (us inferior humans only have five million).
+Dogs have an incredibly strong sense of smell thanks to their 220 million olfactory receptors (we inferior humans only have five million).
 So while humans are forced to rely on our eyesight for a treasure hunt, dogs find it fun putting their keen sense of smell to work.
-Dr Katrina recommends hiding some tasty (but healthy) treats around the house and garden.
-Check out our treats in natural pet store, launching in August.
+Dr. Katrina recommends hiding some tasty (but healthy) treats around the house and garden.
+Check out our treats in our natural pet store.